 (ii): Even if a worker is not engaged in leading edge work, if they are on a walking/working surface that is 6 feet or more above a level where leading edges are under construction, they still need to be protected from falls by guardrail systems, safety net systems, or personal fall arrest systems.

-Options for leading edge protection from falls
+Options for leading edge fall protection from falls

 Installation of guardrails may be the best and simplest option to engineer the fall risk from a leading edge.
 Guardrails are a form of passive fall protection.
 They require little to no formal training for a worker to utilize and minimal inspection.
 Further, they do not require active participation from the worker.
 Unlike anchor points and harnesses, guardrails always provide protection from leading edge falls.
 In the construction industry, companies have the option of utilizing a freestanding, non-penetrating 360 mobile safety rail guardrail system along any height greater than six feet for edge protection from falls.
 This guardrail system eliminates fall hazards by providing a passive protection barrier for workers.

 Consider installing safety guardrails at leading edge transitions.
 For example, give thought to utilizing safety guard rails along either side of an area near an edge and ladder access point.
 A ladder safety rail system guides workers away from the leading edge, keeping them enclosed until they are at a safe distance from the edge.